Aloysius Schwartz: Illness and death

 In 1989, Schwartz was diagnosed with amyotrophic lateral sclerosis (ALS).
-Despite his deteriorating health, he established Boys towns and Girls towns in Mexico, which he called his "unfinished symphony".
+Despite his deteriorating health, he established Boystowns and Girlstowns in Mexico, which he called his "unfinished symphony".
 His illness made him immobile, and he continued his work in a wheelchair.

-Schwartz returned to the Philippines in 1991.
-He died on March 16, 1992, at the Manilla Girlstown and was buried at the Sliang Boys town in Cavite.
+Schwartz returned to the Philippines in October 1991, after the inauguration of the first Girlstown and Boystown on October 7, 1991.
+He died on March 16, 1992, at the Manila Girlstown and was buried at the Silang Boystown (now Girlstown) in Cavite.

 Beatification process

 The cause of beatification for Aloysius Schwartz was opened at the Manila Cathedral on December 10, 2003.
 On May 29, 2004, at the Sisters of Mary Girlstown Complex in Cavite, Auxiliary bishop Socrates B. Villegas declared the beatification process of Schwartz to be completed on diocesan level.
-On October 6, 2012, the Positio Super Vita Virtutibus et Fama Sanctitatis for Schwartz was submitted to Cardinal Angelo Amato, the prefect of the Congregation for the Causes of Saints in Rome.
+On October 6, 2012, the Positio Super Vita Virtutibus et Fama Sanctitatis for Schwartz was submitted to Cardinal Angelo Amato, the prefect of the Dicastery for the Causes of Saints in Rome.
 The Special Congress of the Theological Consultors gave its favorable vote on March 6, 2014.
 On January 22, 2015, Pope Francis ordered the promulgation of the decree of the heroic virtue of venerable Aloysius Schwartz.

 Legacy

-The Sisters of Mary and the Brothers of Christ serve the poor in Korea, the Philippines, Mexico, Guatemala, Brazil, Honduras, Guatemala, and Tanzania.
-More than 170,000 impoverished children have graduated from their boarding schools and are now gainfully-employed, others become successful in their own businesses and some become priests and religious following the example of venerable Aloysius.
+The Sisters of Mary and the Brothers of Christ serve the poor in Korea, the Philippines, Mexico, Guatemala, Brazil, Honduras, Tanzania and Kenya.
+More than 170,000 children have graduated from their boarding schools and entered employment or established businesses and some become priests and religious following the example of Schwartz.